Specialist schools support high needs students, either in day schools or residential schools across New Zealand.

 Residential specialist schools can support your child if they are deaf, hard of hearing, blind, have low vision, or have severe behaviour needs, or have educational, social and emotional needs together with a slow rate of learning.

 Can my child attend a residential special school, and how do I apply?

 This support is available when your child has high needs and their local school setting doesn't meet their needs.
 The information below includes the age range or school years that each school caters for.

-To apply contact your local Ministry special education team.
+To apply contact your local Ministry special education team(external link).

-Centres for children who are deaf or hard of hearing
+Residential and Specialist Provision for children who are Deaf or Hard of Hearing

 School for children who are blind and have low vision

 Blind and Low Vision Education Network New Zealand (BLENNZ) provides a variety of educational options both on campus and at local mainstream schools for children and young adults, aged 5 to 21 years old, who are blind or have low vision.
 Long-term residential placements and limited short-term booster placements are available for your child if they're from the Auckland area and need a residential programme to support their learning outcomes.

 There's an early childhood education centre on the BLENNZ Homai Campus in Manurewa in Auckland for children aged 0 to 6 who are blind, deafblind or who have low vision.

 BLENNZ also provide assessment services for blind and low vision students throughout New Zealand.